d4rckh/limiterx/readme.md

 ## License

-LimiterX is open-source and available under the MIT License.
+LimiterX is open-source and licensed under the MIT License.

 ---

-Enjoy rate limiting with LimiterX!
+Enjoy rate limiting with **LimiterX**! 🚀